abzicht/dugout/Readme.md

 have hilariously bad documentation.
 Multiple sources contradict each other, forcing you to fall back to trial-and-error.

-Hear are some observations made while exploring this kind of sensor:
+Here are some observations made while exploring this kind of sensor:

 * The register addresses named in most documentation are off by one: if the documentation states that temperature data is located in register 0x0001,